inesmcm26/real-time-face-emotion-detector/README.md

 ## Model architecture

-The model choosen was VGG16:
+The model choosen was VGG16.

-→ (64, 64, 128, 128, 512, 512) Convolutional layers with 3x3 kernels, padding = 'same' and ReLu activation function

-→ (4016, 7) Dense layers, the first also with the ReLu activation function and the last one with softmax.

 A batch normalization layer was added after all convolutional and dense layers in order to accelerate convergence and reduce overfitting.